chrislo27/RhythmHeavenRemixEditor/docs/README.md

 # Readme

-This readme is up to date with version `v3.16.1`.
+This readme is accurate as of version `v3.17.0`.

 Please read through the sections of this readme.
 There are MANY other features and other intricacies that are not mentioned,